Architecture

 O. Von Corven, The Great Library of Alexandria, 19th century.
 Photo by Igor Merit Santos via Wikimedia Commons (CC BY-SA 4.0).

-3. Trinity College Library
+3. Library of Trinity College Dublin

 The Long Room, Trinity College Library, Dublin, Irelandmost beautiful libraries